 Everything’s bigger in Texas and that includes our festivals!
 All across the state, folks are breaking out the Wassail, lighting up the city streets and putting on their elf hats to celebrate the Holiday season!
-Check out these 15 festivals to make sure your December is filled with Christmas Cheer!
+Check out these festivals to make sure your December is filled with Christmas Cheer!

 Have a Texas-sized Christmas at this Winter Wonderland in College Station where it SNOWS every night!
 There’s no shortage of countrified-holiday cheer from a hayride through dazzling lights and campfire stations for roasting s’mores to a Santa Mechanical Bull Ride and tons of shopping!
-The festival runs until January 7 and you can purchase tickets here.
+The festival runs until Dec.
+30 and you can purchase tickets here.

 Celebrate the true meaning of Christmas at the annual live nativity scene put on by the First Baptist Church of Burnet.
 Wander the crowded streets of ancient Bethlehem, shop in the bustling marketplace and visit the cave where Christ was born to Mary and Joseph in a manger.
 The event truly brings the story of Christmas to life.
 Visit FBC Burnet’s website for details and dates.

 “Yule” love this Yuletide event at Zilker Park, where you can wander through the 2 million lights strung across the 300+ acres of the park.
 Along the 1.25 mile trail are lights galore, gourmet food vendors, live music and more!
 The trail is open Dec.
-9 – 23.
+10 – 23.
 Click here for more information.

 Things get wild during the Holidays at the Houston Zoo.
 Each night, after the animals have gone to bed, the zoo comes alive with vibrant lights and Christmas cheer!
 As you explore, you’ll find all kinds of wonders like life-sized light-up giraffes and zebras, an enchanted forest and a train village!
 Zoo Lights is open until Jan.
-14. Purchase tickets here.
+13. Purchase tickets here.

 Hidalgo Festival of Lights – Hidalgo, TX